roryjones123/Coin-Fetcher/README.md

 Press refresh button to refresh downloaded data.

-Press filter to filter the cryptocurrencies by those that have the tag selected.
+Press tags to filter the cryptocurrencies by those that have the tag selected.

 ## **TODO at later stage**: